 You guessed it.
 As a car-shipper/ handler, you can transport a vehicle to your dream destination while earning some money going about it.

 Of course, this usually works as a one-way ticket with a relatively strict timeline.
-But you can save hundreds for a slow, extensive trip back home.
+But you can save hundreds for a slow, expensive trip back home.

 Look up Tropical Auto Carriers, Freedom Auto Transport or Truck it Transport Inc for more inspiration.